notebaedev/sora-2-api-ui/README.md

 4. **Optional Image Reference**: Upload a reference image to use as the first frame

+5. **Cost Estimate**: See the estimated API cost before generating

-5. **Generate**: Click the "Generate Video" button and watch the progress
+6. **Generate**: Click the "Generate Video" button and watch the progress

-6. **View & Download**: Once complete, view the video inline or download it as an MP4
+7. **View & Download**: Once complete, view the video inline or download it as an MP4

+8. **Remix Videos**: Click "Remix" on any completed video to make targeted changes:
+   - Best for single, focused edits (color palette, lighting, mood)
+   - Preserves original structure and composition
+   - Costs the same as generating a new video with the same settings

 ## Project Structure